mikeljaspe/mfn-web-framework/README.md

     <p>Database Manipulation is very easy just use the procedural way and instead of creating new connection everytime just add connect() functions on the syntax and add mysqli_close(connect()); in the end</p>
 </ol>
 <p>
-You can use MFN Web Server for hassle free web development.<br>
+You can use MFN Portable Web Server for hassle free web development.<br>
-MFn Web Server packed with latest Nginx, PHP7, MariaDB and phpMyAdmin<br>
+MFN Web Server packed with latest Nginx, PHP7, MariaDB and phpMyAdmin version<br>
 visit https://webserver.mfns.solutions to download for free
 </p>